Science fiction’s ups and downs

 The paperback novel began to flourish as a vehicle for entertainment and art.
 Writers broke out of their magazine short-story ghetto.
 Ballantine Books, in particular, favored science fiction.
 In 1953, Ballantine published Arthur Clarke’s Childhood's End, Ray Bradbury’s Fahrenheit 451, and The Space Merchants by the team of Frederik Pohl and C.M.
 Kornbluth, while Signet published Alfred Bester’s The Demolished Man.
 And in hardcovers, Farrar Straus and Young published Theodore Sturgeon's More Than Human.
 What a year.
 The best SF novels began to be taken seriously by readers beyond genre fans.
 It seemed science fiction was maturing, and the gap separating genre writers and odd geniuses like Orwell and Huxley was dwindling.

 Science fiction authors tended to do their best work at shorter lengths.
 They could maintain an intense artistic vision and polished prose for the length of a short story.
 They were unlikely to do that for the full length of a novel.
-The best-known SF novel of the 1960s, Dune, by Frank Herbert, was artistic and intelligent, though marred by an overcomplicated story line and reliance on what was essentially a power fantasy for a young hero.
+The best-known SF novel of the 1960s, Dune, by Frank Herbert, was artistic and intelligent, though marred by an overcomplicated story line (including the ability to see the future) and reliance on what was essentially a power fantasy for a young hero.
 Also in that decade, Robert Heinlein published The Moon Is a Harsh Mistress, one of his best novels in a remarkable career.
 Roger Zelazny burst on the scene as one of the most artistic and cultured writers, especially with his novels The Dream Master and Lord of Light.
 Philip K. Dick wrestled with psychological ideas and questions about the nature of reality in Do Androids Dream of Electric Sheep? and Ubik.

 What was not obvious was that these two decades, the 1950s and 1960s, would be the peak.
 The artistic maturation process had gone as far as it would go.